• Norwegian: brun frynsesnegl

 Habitat:

-F. verrucosa has been reported on all depths down to 300 metres.
+C. verrucosa has been reported on all depths down to 300 meters.
 Sand or rocky substrate on current exposed locations seems to be preferred.
 If is usually encountered grazing on hydroids.

 Distribution: